sergiusens/snappy-docs/core/install-opensuse.md

 title: Install snapd on openSUSE
 ---

-For openSUSE snapd is not yet included in the official distribution but can be installed from a community repository which is available [here](https://build.opensuse.org/package/show/system:snappy/snapd).
+For openSUSE, snapd is not yet included in the official distribution but can be installed from a community repository which is available [here](https://build.opensuse.org/package/show/system:snappy/snapd).

 The repository currently supports the 42.2 release and Tumbleweed.
-The Installation process for both is similar.
+The installation process for both is similar.
 First we need to add the repository itself.

 For 42.2:

 ```
 $ sudo zypper addrepo http://download.opensuse.org/repositories/system:/snappy/openSUSE_Leap_42.2/ snappy